 Cucurbit Alternaria leaf blight is a fungal disease of cucurbits caused by Alternaria cucumerina.
 Cucurbit crops include watermelon, cantaloupe, cucumber, zucchini, pumpkin, and winter squashes.
 This pathogen causes brown lesions on the leaves that can develop concentric, target-like rings and a yellow surrounding halo.
-Fruit can experience sunscald from leaf loss, as well as reduced yield.
-A. cucumerina survives on infected soil-bound plant debris, spreading via wind, splashing water, workers, equipment, or insects.
+Lesions can also develop on the fruit, appearing first as sunken, brown spots that can become dark and fuzzy as the lesion produces spores (sporulation).
+Fruit can also experience sunscald from leaf loss, as well as reduced yield.
+Alternaria cucumerina survives on infected soil-bound plant debris, the spores of the pathogen spread on wind, splashing water, workers, equipment, or insects.

 Infection & Disease Cycle

 The primary source of inoculum for A. cucumerina is infected soil-bound plant debris.
 The fungus can survive for up to two years in this debris as dormant fungal threads called “mycelia”.
 Once temperatures warm and leaf wetness increases, these soil-bound mycelia produce spores called “conidia” that can infect living plant tissue.
 These conidia can spread via wind, splashing water, equipment, or insects, causing lesions where they contact and infect the plant.
 These lesions can produce new conidia that infect new plant tissue, spreading through the same process.
 The pathogen may also survive on infected seed.
 Favorable conditions for spread and infection include warm temperatures (70-90ºF), high & prolonged leaf wetness, early & late-season plants, and poor plant nutrition especially low nitrogen.

 Cultural management includes scouting regularly to identify the presence of the disease early, before it has had a chance to spread and cause significant damage.
 The following practices can also help prevent disease development: